Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Results and Discussion

 \subsection{Cavity-Induced Molecular Reorientation}

 We account for cavity-induced molecular reorientation by transforming the molecular axis system to the principal frame of the molecular polarizability tensor (\textit{cf.} Appendix \ref{subsec.comput_details}).
 This approach is motivated by an observation reported in Ref.\cite{schnappinger2024struc}, which states that a molecule (in gas phase) under VSC will reorient such that the cavity mode polarization axis (here single mode limit) is aligned with the smallest component of the diagonal polarizability tensor.
 Accordingly, related eigenvalues and principal axis qualitatively characterize the light-matter interaction strength in connection with corresponding cavity mode polarization axis.
 For example, the light-matter interaction is minimized along the $x$-axis, which corresponds to the smallest eigenvalue of the polarizability tensor in anisotropic systems with eigenvalues, $\alpha_x<\alpha_y<\alpha_z$, as considered in the following.
 Additional cavity-induced structural relaxation effects\cite{schnappinger2024struc,liebenthal2024,lexander2024} will not be considered.

-Molecular reorientation due to the cavity field will be most prominent in gas phase scenarios.
-However, in the context of experiments dominantly conducted in condensed phase settings, molecular rotation is hindered such that the cavity mode polarization will never be perfectly aligned to a respective molecular axis.
-Accordingly, strong coupling effects can be thought of as an average effect taking into account all three axis.
-In the following, we address individual components of cavity-induced modifications from a model perspective for all individual principal axis.
+We note that in the context of experiments dominantly conducted in condensed phase settings, molecular rotation is hindered such that the cavity mode polarization will never be perfectly aligned to a respective molecular axis.
+Accordingly, strong coupling effects can be thought of as an average effect taking into account different orientations.
+In the following, we address cavity-induced modifications from a model perspective for all individual principal axis capturing different limiting orientation scenarios.

 For the Menshutkin reaction between pyridine and CH$_3$Br, we obtain reoriented reactant, transition state and product species as depicted in Fig.\ref{fig.menshutkin_cavity}: The pyridine molecule lies in the $y$,$z$-plane with the reactive N-C-Br-axis being aligned with the $z$-axis, while the $x$-axis points towards the reader.
 Light-matter interaction is here minimized for a cavity mode polarized perpendicular to the molecular plane ($\lambda=x$) and maximized for a parallel polarization ($\lambda=z$), respectively.
 We address here cavity-induced modifications of activation and product energies on both mean-field and correlated levels of theory.